 A Guide to Unclaimed Dividends with IEPF

-What are Unclaimed Dividend?
+What are Unclaimed Dividends?

 A dividend that is being paid by the company but has not yet been claimed or accepted by the shareholder is known as an unclaimed dividend.
 Unclaimed dividends are a problem for the firm since they must be paid by the company when they are requested.